textX/viewX-vscode/README.md

 A Visual Studio Code extension that allows graph based visualization of a code/model written in a DSL created using textX meta-language.

+---

+**IMPORTANT:** For 0.1.0 to 0.2.0 version migration (needed to be cross-platform functional):
+- Reinstall extension and follow the installation steps (or run the setup script) again
+or
+- Update the extension and run only the step for creating the python symlink manually

+---

 ### This extension contains 3 main parts:

 - VS Code extension _(Typescript)_